 By definition, a SWOT analysis is a strategic technique that ecommerce owners can use to plan their future business operations based on strengths, weaknesses, opportunities, and threats.

-Using this approach, you can identify areas your own business can improve and determine factors that reduce your chances of growth and success.
+Using this approach, you can identify areas in your own business that can improve and determine factors that reduce your chances of growth and success.

 SWOT analysis is an effective tool used by many ecommerce business owners these days to understand the market they're operating in.

 It also helps with market positioning and the sales and marketing campaigns you're about to launch.

 In a nutshell, you can use the SWOT framework for anything that demands strategic planning.